-The DUP Method download in PDF format.
+The DUP Method – PDF book download!
 In case you’re wondering what I’ve been up to, I have two words for you: overtraining and underperforming.
-Last year was my best year of running yet; I was consistently putting in great distance every week and able to run even when slightly injured (not very often), hungover (with increasing occurence) or poorly (regularly).
+Last year was my best year of running yet; I was consistently putting in the great distance every week and able to run even when slightly injured (not very often), hungover (with increasing occurrence) or poorly (regularly).
 And I kept at it.
 I had my routine of running twice a week and going to the gym twice a week.
-On the average I had more good/great runs than I did those souldestroyingly crappy ones.
+On average, I had more good/great runs than I did that soul destroyingly crappy ones.

 Mentally it is very hard to go from the long distance to a shorter distance and feel ok about it.
 Running has very much become something that defines me and to not be able to do it is like losing your mind.
 Especially if even a 10km run feels hard.
 But then there are days like last Friday when I got home from work and reluctantly headed out for the planned short run.
 Which then turned into a fast and enjoyable 25km.
 Whoopde-bloody-doop!
 There might be hope for me yet…